mderriey/mderriey.github.io/_posts/2020-08-03-the-mystery-of-the-empty-mail-attribute-in-aad.md

 ## The investigation

 We launched the new tenant during lockdown, while many organisations were moving to the cloud to support remote work.
-There was also an open service advistory impacting some systems.
+There was also an open service advisory impacting some systems.

 Associated with the fact that some users could still complete the whole process without any trouble, we thought it was a transient issue, and decided to wait for the next morning.
 Unfortunately, the error persisted the next day, and we opened a support case with Microsoft.